Aiolia-dev/data-modeler-cloud/docs/natural-language-interface.md

   - Adding, updating, and removing attributes
   - Creating foreign keys and relationships
   - Defining referentials and rules
+- **Automated Entity Creation**: Entities are automatically created with a primary key (id) attribute, matching the behavior of the diagram view

 ## How to Use